OutfitGen

 Kling AI Fashion

 Kling AI, primarily known for video generation, has expanded into virtual try-on and outfit changing.
-Their fashion features leverage their understanding of human motion and body structure.
+Their fashion features use the same understanding of human motion and body structure that powers Kling's video models.

 What stood out: Strong understanding of body mechanics.
 Clothing drapes and moves realistically because the model understands human anatomy from its video training.